yashmore18/Max-Motors/README.md

 If you would like to contribute to Grocomart, please follow these steps:

 Fork the repository.
 Create a new branch for your changes.
 Make your changes and test them thoroughly.
 Submit a pull request.
+# Bugs
+Admin panel has not be integrated yet, it will show error.